Bootle Village railway station

 Bootle Village railway station was a station in Bootle, Lancashire, England, which opened in 1850 and closed in 1876.

 The station opened as Merton Road on 1 October 1850 when the Liverpool, Crosby and Southport Railway (LC&SR) extended its line from south into Liverpool.
-It was renamed within the first few months to try and prevent passengers getting confused and using the East Lancashire Railway's station, which might have cost the LC&SR revenue.
+It was renamed within the first few months to try to prevent passengers getting confused and using the East Lancashire Railway's station, which might have cost the LC&SR revenue.

 The station was situated on the southern side of Merton Road where it crossed the railway on a bridge, there were two platforms, one each side of the double-track with a station building located on the east side.

 The station closed on 1 May 1876 when it, and station, were replaced by which was built between them.